Crudo (novel): Composition and writing

-Laing originally did not intend to publish the book, saying she was "writing it for herself".
-She has referred to the book as an "experiment", and in order to "[...] smash the mold of the kind of book she might be expected to produce".
-While writing the book, Laing followed two rules: that she had to write daily, and that she could not "[...] edit or reshape the material".
-She wrote the book "in a frenzy" over a period of six weeks.
-She included news events, mostly drawn from her Twitter feed, as they occurred during the days she was writing.
+Laing originally did not intend to publish the book, saying they were "writing it for [theirself]".
+They have referred to the book as an "experiment", and in order to "[...] smash the mold of the kind of book [they] might be expected to produce".
+While writing the book, Laing followed two rules: that they had to write daily, and that they could not "[...] edit or reshape the material".
+They wrote the book "in a frenzy" over a period of six weeks.
+They included news events, mostly drawn from her Twitter feed, as they occurred during the days they was writing.

-Laing's inspiration for the book came while she vacationing in the Val d'Orcia region of Italy.
+Laing's inspiration for the book came while they were vacationing in the Val d'Orcia region of Italy.
 During the trip Laing read a biography of Kathy Acker by Chris Kraus and was intrigued by Acker's deliberate plagiarism and appropriation of the works of other authors, such as Charles Dickens and Miguel de Cervantes.
 Laing had previously read some of Acker's work.
 Laing has referred to the novel's protagonist as a "[...] hybrid Frankenstein composite of me and Acker".
 The book includes references to Acker's works, such as Blood and Guts in High School.